 - New product launch failures

-If you are seeing these in your sales force, you might consider making a change.
+If you see these in your sales force, it might be time to make a change.

 Modern Organizational Models

-1. Stratification – focusing sales on accounts based on size.
-This may be revenue, current spent, potential or number of employees.
+- Stratification – Focusing sales on accounts based on size.
+This may be revenue, current spend, potential, or the number of employees.

-Make the # by: Putting your best people (rainmakers) on your biggest and best opportunities.
+How to Make Your Number: Put your best people (rainmakers) on your biggest and best opportunities.

-2. Hunter/Farmer – dividing sales by activity.
-In this case, you would have reps focused on opening new logos.
+- Hunter/Farmer – Dividing sales by activity.
+In this case, you would have hunters solely focused on opening new logos.
 The farmers focus on cross-selling and upselling within your current customers.
 Take a deep dive into this model by clicking here.

-Make the # by: Segmenting the team by focus area (new logos vs. installed base).
+How to Make Your Number: Segment the team by focus area (new logos vs. installed base).
 Often, sales reps are good at one or the other.
 Rarely both.

-3. Geography – territories are designed by zip code.
-You have reps who live in (or near) a particular geo where they sell.
+- Geography – Territories are designed by zip code.
+You have reps who live in (or near) a particular territory where they sell.

-Make the # by: Building territories around rep proximity.
+How to Make Your Number: Build territories around rep proximity.
 This can increase the volume of sales calls to drive growth.

-4. Industry Vertical – reps are organized by specific industry types (government, pharmaceutical, tech, etc.).
+- Industry Vertical – Reps are organized by specific industry types (government, pharmaceutical, tech, etc.).
 They should know the industry well and sell into these verticals only.

-5. Product – similar to industry.
+- Product – Similar to industry.
 However, your reps in this model are organized by specific product offerings.

-Make the # by: Leveraging product expertise to sell more of each one.
+How to Make Your Number: Leverage product expertise to sell more of each one.
 Can also ensure new product launches are successful with focused resources.

-The Sales Org Evaluation Tool goes deeper for you on this.
+The Sales Org Design Cheat Sheet goes more in-depth into all of these options.
 It will take you through when you might deploy each of the above options.
 It also provides you with the pros and cons of each model.

 What to Do Next

-There’s a lot of work that goes into determining the right org model for you.
+There’s a lot of work that goes into determining the right org model for your business.
 You need to get a complete view of your best options to eliminate waste.
-Here are some ideas for you:
+Consider the following before launching into your reorg:

-- Corporate– understand how well your process align with what your customers want.
+- Corporate– Understand how well your process aligns with what your customers want.
 Do you sell the way they want to buy?
 Are there trends in their purchase history to suggest where to point your resources?

 If you are inward-out with your approach, it will not yield the best results.
-This approach is design to help you determine where to point your resources.
+This approach is designed to help you determine where to point your resources.

 Ensuring your sales investments convert to revenue is a critical strategic initiative.
 Getting this right will help you make the number.
 To learn more about this, consider leveraging SBI’s interactive tool to diagnose your sales force and request the 2020 workbook.